aniketGhetla/Master_Thesis_Football_Analytics/README.md

 ## 🧠 System Overview
-The complete pipeline from data ingestion to recommendation is shown below:
+The complete pipeline from data ingestion to dashboard is shown below:

 ![System Architecture](Images/architecture.png)